Grimstad Municipality: Education

 Grimstad is home to Drottningborg, a private Lutheran boarding preparatory school.
 It is also the location of the Bibelskolen in Grimstad (BiG), a private Lutheran bible school.
 The University of Agder has its faculty of engineering seated here.
 A student dorm called "Grøm" is also in Grimstad.

 Geography

 Grimstad is a coastal municipality in Agder county bordering on the Skagerrak.
-The municipality is bordered by Arendal in the east, Froland and Birkenes in the north, and Lillesand in the west.
+The municipality is bordered by Arendal Municipality in the east, Froland Municipality and Birkenes Municipality in the north, and Lillesand Municipality in the west.
 The lakes Syndle and Rore are found in the northern part of the municipality.
-Landviksvannet and Reddalsvannet lakes are found in the southern part of the municipality, near Reddal.
+Landvikvannet and Reddalsvannet lakes are found in the southern part of the municipality, near the village of Reddal.
 The rivers Nidelva and Tovdalselva run through parts of the municipality.
 The Rivingen Lighthouse and Homborsund Lighthouse both sit on small islands just off the coast.
+The highest point in the municipality is the 361.64 m tall mountain Dobbedalshei in the northern part of the municipality.